From Packets to Pictures: Network Visualizations for DFIR

 What It Shows in the PCAP

-The treemap is a summary of parser output: DNS, HTTP, TLS, SMB, LDAP, Kerberos, FTP, Telnet, RDP, SIP, SSDP, and unknown traffic.
-The useful part is not the rectangle itself.
+The chart is a summary of parser output over time: DNS, HTTP, TLS, SMB, LDAP, Kerberos, FTP, Telnet, RDP, SIP, SSDP, and unknown traffic.
 The useful part is the delta from expectation.
-Telnet in a production network, FTP credentials in cleartext, or a large "unknown" bucket over TCP/443 should trigger deeper review.
+Telnet in a production network, FTP credentials in cleartext, a large "unknown" bucket over TCP/443, or a protocol that spikes at a regular interval should trigger deeper review.

 DFIR Example: Tunneling Candidate